Why “Outdoor Dogs” Are Miserable

-You don’t get the benefits of companionship from a dog you see so little.
-You don’t even get much in the way of protection from the pet who has no access to the house.
+You arguably don’t get the benefits of companionship from a dog you see so little.
+You likely don’t even get much in the way of protection from the pet who has no access to the house.
 And don’t count on outdoor dogs as an early warning system.
 These animals often become such indiscriminate barkers that you couldn’t tell from their sound whether the dogs are barking at a prowler or at a toddler riding a tricycle down the street.
 Besides, people who keep outdoor dogs seem to become quite good at ignoring the noise they make, as any angry neighbor can vouch.

-Outdoor dogs often become a problem to their owners.
-Bored and lonely, these animals develop any number of bad habits.
-They dig craters in the yard.
-They bark endlessly day and night.
-They become chewers of outdoor furniture, sprinkler heads and siding.
-And sometimes, without the socialization all dogs need, they become aggressive, ready to bite anyone who comes into their territory.
+Outdoor dogs sometimes become a problem to their owners.
+Bored and lonely, these animals are at an increased risk for developing any number of bad habits, such as digging craters in the yard, barking endlessly day and night and becoming chewers of outdoor furniture, sprinkler heads and siding.
+And sometimes, without the socialization all dogs need, they may become aggressive, ready to bite anyone who comes into their territory.

-If you’re considering getting a puppy or dog with the intent of keeping him exclusively outside, please reconsider -- for the animal’s sake as well as your own and your neighbors’.
+If you’re considering getting a puppy or dog with the intent of keeping him exclusively outside, please reconsider — for the animal’s sake as well as your own and your neighbors’.
 For those who love pets, a pristine home is nothing compared to the pleasures of living with an animal who’s really bonded to you.

 If you have a dog who has been banished because of behavior problems, find someone to help you turn the situation around.
-Ask your veterinarian for a referral to a behaviorist or trainer who can show you how to overcome the things that are driving you crazy, whether it’s house-soiling, uncontrolled chewing or just the ill-mannered exuberance of a dog who doesn’t know any better.
+Start with a trip to your veterinarian, who can investigate medical issues that could be causing your dog’s behavior changes.
+Your veterinarian may also recommend referral to a behaviorist or trainer who can help address the things that are driving you crazy, whether it’s house-soiling, uncontrolled chewing or just the ill-mannered exuberance of a dog who doesn’t know any better.

-Allergies are a tad trickier, but an allergist may be able to help, along with attention to keeping the house and pets cleaner, using air cleaners and turning bedrooms into no-pet zones for allergy-free sleep.
+Allergies are a tad trickier, but an allergist may be able to help, along with attention to keeping the house and pets cleaner, using air cleaners and turning bedrooms into no-pet zones for more comfortable sleep for allergy sufferers.